-Similarly, as a continued support to the MoPR, comments were provided by OHCHR on the draft bill on the Commission of Inquiry on Disappearances and provided technical support in revising the draft bill on a Truth and Reconciliation Commission to ensure its conformity with international human rights standards.
-In spite of the strong advocacy campaigns and wide consultations, both at national and regional levels and including with indigenous, children and women's organizations, the bills have been passed by the cabinet but not by the legislature-parliament.
+Similarly, as a continued support to the MoPR, comments were provided by OHCHR on the draft bill on Disappearances and provided technical support in revising the draft bill on a Truth and Reconciliation Commission to ensure its conformity with international human rights standards.
+In spite of the strong advocacy campaigns and wide consultations, both at national and regional levels and including with indigenous groups, children and women's organizations, the bills have been passed by the cabinet but not by the legislature-parliament.
 Furthermore, in the current version of the TRC bill, there seems to be a lack of a statutory guidance requiring the transparent process for the selection of Commissioners, the absence of the Commission's independent ability to appoint the Secretary and its staff, inclusion of amnesty provisions which could undermine the State's obligations to investigate and prosecute human rights violations constituting serious crimes under national or international law, the emphasis on reconciliation approach which may undermine the rights of victims (for instance, linking reparations with reconciliation), and the need for greater protections for witnesses and victims.

-Similarly, the Draft Bill on Enforced Disappearance has serious weaknesses in terms of criminalizing enforced disappearances as well as in terms of providing a legal framework for establishing a Commission of Inquiry on Disappearances.
-The weaknesses include: a 'reverse' burden of proof (shifted to the accused), definitions of offences inconsistent with international law, low penalty for enforced disappearance (7 years without lower limit) not reflecting the severity of offence, restrictive statutory limitation (6 month) in which complaints need to be lodged, non-coverage of enforced disappearances as a crime against humanity, failure to set out a transparent process for the selection of Commissioners, lack of robust witness protection provisions
+Similarly, the Draft Bill on Disappearances has serious weaknesses in terms of criminalizing enforced disappearances as well as in terms of providing a legal framework for establishing a Commission of Inquiry on Disappearances.
+The provision made in the bill does not obligate the government to form the CoI-D. Other weaknesses include: a 'reverse' burden of proof (shifted to the accused), definitions of offences inconsistent with international law, low penalty for enforced disappearance (7 years without lower limit) not reflecting the severity of offence, restrictive statutory limitation (6 month) in which complaints need to be lodged, non-coverage of enforced disappearances as a crime against humanity, failure to set out a transparent process for the selection of Commissioners, lack of robust witness protection provisions.

-Furthermore, OHCHR supported for a study visit of a 3-member team from the MoPR to South Africa in July 2010.
+OHCHR supported a study visit of a 3-member team from the MoPR to South Africa in July 2010.
 The purpose of the visit was to make the policy makers understand South African TRC process; the best practices and lessons learnt.
-With the support from the project, the MoPR has initiated to establish a TRC resource Centre in the outskirts of the Singha durbar premises.